 What are the main things to do?

 Shingle Beach with lots to do nearby including Brighton Palace Pier, amusements, i360 and more.

 Is there parking?

-There is parking nearby and charges may apply.
+There is parking nearby and charges apply.
+Parking can be challenging.

 Dogs are permitted on all beaches in Brighton u0026amp; Hove from 1 October to 30 April.